 Before assembling the cake, let’s make some decorative chocolate.
-For the spiders’ bodies, a couple M&M or those milk malt ball would work.
+For the spiders’ bodies, a couple of M&M or those milk malt balls would work.

 After you got everything ready, let’s assemble.
 Level your cake, trim if needed.
 Assembling them together, don’t forget your pre-made jelly.
-You can make some chocolate ganache to adhere all the jelly together, but since we’re using buttercream, they should be hold well enough.
+You can make some chocolate ganache to adhere to all the jelly together, but since we’re using buttercream, they should behold well enough.

-So after covering your cake and lightly smooth it, you can now sticks all your edible ornament and replacing the web.
-This is the fun part, and I would recommend to have your kid help out.
+So after covering your cake and lightly smooth it, you can now stick all your edible ornament and replacing the web.
+This is the fun part, and I would recommend having your kids help out.
 They would have something to brag about at the party though.
-Melt some marshmallow and have them do the messy work.
-Just be careful of the temperature though.
+Melt some marshmallows and have them do the messy work.
+Just be careful and test the marshmallows’ temperature beforehand.